 Ovarian Cancer Recurrence

-An ovarian cancer recurrence can be detected in several ways.
+Ovarian cancer recurrence can be detected in several ways.
 For example, a patient might experience:

 - Pain and other symptoms related to the spread of the cancer to other areas of her body